 Monitoring is available across applications through Trace requests, which feed graphical visualizations and alerts.
 Datadog collects data regarding services, applications, and platforms via detailed log data.
 This data is automatically correlated and visualized to highlight unusual behavior.

 Another feature of Datadog that distinguishes it is the ability to monitor data by the platform natively.
-This feature allows for monitoring both holistically as well as to drill down to container level.
+This feature allows for monitoring both holistically as well as drilling down to container level.
 All this data is available via interactive dashboards that provide real-time data.

 Sysdig claims the most in-depth integrations within the Docker ecosystem and tracks data directly from container metadata to enable security and Docker monitoring.
 Docker recommends Sysdig as a monitoring solution for containerized applications.